 Our Commitment to Racial Justice

 Volunteers of America Minnesota and Wisconsin stands shoulder to shoulder with all who proclaim that Black Lives Matter.
-The senseless murders of George Floyd, Ahmaud Arbery, Breonna Taylor, and countless others highlight the injustices long present in our country.
+The senseless killings of George Floyd, Ahmaud Arbery, Breonna Taylor, and countless others highlight the injustices long present in our country.
 Clearly, we must do more to end racism and racial inequity.
 This is a sacred moment in history in which we are called to act.
 We will join with and amplify efforts led by Black, Indigenous, and People of Color (BIPOC) to tackle personal biases and systemic oppression.

 We must do better in our own racial justice work.
 For some time, we have actively grappled with issues of Diversity, Equity, and Inclusion.
 We have made advances, but they are not big or fast enough to match our values and the urgency of this moment.
 We commit to listen, reflect more deeply, and sustain action to overcome racism and racial inequity.
 In our work, we will challenge ourselves to address the structural root causes of racial disparities in housing, education, family support, health and well-being, and criminal justice.